St. Paul's Lutheran Church (Hazen, North Dakota)

 The St. Paul's Lutheran Church near Hazen, North Dakota, United States, was built in 1921.
 It was listed on the National Register of Historic Places in 2005.
 The listing included one contributing building and one contributing site on 4.3 acre.

-A congregation formed in 1889 of German-Russian immigrants had 29 members.
+The congregation formed in 1889 of German-Russian immigrants had 29 members.
 In 1902 they decided to build the church.